-To whom does UK-GDPR apply to?
+To whom does UK-GDPR apply?

 Any business that sells products, goods or services to somebody in the United Kingdom has to follow the regulations improvise and issued by the UK-GDPR.
 Like GDPR, the UK-GDPR applies to businesses and organisations that process UK citizens and residents data, no matter if they have or not on-premises companies or offices in the United Kingdom.
 The Data Protection Act defines these measures via 8 principles.

 Who does UK-GDPR not apply to?